 Currently, there are four individually managed fishing areas (Areas 12, 19, 12E and 12F) (Fig. 1), with Area 12 being the largest in area, number of participants, and landings.
 There is no biological basis for the delimitations of snow crab management areas in the sGSL (Chiasson and Hébert 1990; Hébert et al. 2008; DFO 2009).
 Crabs in the above four management areas are considered part of a single biological population and the sGSL is considered as a single unit for assessment purposes (Hébert et al. 2008).

-Management of these fisheries is based on quotas (by management area and distributed among license holders) and effort controls (number of licenses, trap allocations, trap dimensions, and seasons).
+Management of the snow crab fisheryis based on quotas (by management area and distributed among license holders) and effort controls (number of licenses, trap allocations, trap dimensions, and seasons).
 In Areas 12, 12E and 12F, the fishing season generally starts as soon as the sGSL is clear of ice in late April to early May and lasts either until the closure of the fishing season in mid-July or when the quota is caught.
 In Area 19, the fishing season starts in July and ends in mid-September or when the quota is caught.
 The landing of females is prohibited and only hard-shelled males ≥ 95 mm carapace width (CW) are commercially exploited.
 Different limits on the number of traps apply to each license depending on the harvesters group and fishing area.

 New management measures were introduced in 1990 following the premature closure of the Area 12 fishery in 1989 due to a rapid decline in catch rates and high incidence of soft-shelled crabs in catches.
 One of the measures was to set the total allowable catch (TAC) or quota as some proportion of the biomass of adult male crab ≥ 95 mm CW, as estimated from a trawl survey.
 Another management strategy was to close portions of the fishery based on the percentage of soft- or white crabs to maximize yield and reproductive potential by limiting the capture of soft-shelled males.